TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/EditLinks/Index.rst

    The variable available as :code:`$this->uriBuilder` in a controller is the web routing UriBuilder and can only be used for frontend links.

-When using Fluid templates, you cannot call PHP code directly.
+When using `Fluid`:pn: templates, you cannot call PHP code directly.
 Therefore the uri either has to be created via PHP in the controller or a viewhelper to be used.

 Below are a different examples, how edit links can be output in the backend.